Terwilliger69105/69105.github.io/burritoverse.md

 If you're interested in some current game-related lore, [please click here.](/burritoverse/lore/)

-The Inactivity timer is currently sitting at **4** days of content which need to be made up for.
+The Inactivity timer is currently sitting at **2** days of content which need to be made up for.

 There will be more pages to come as things get smoothed out.

 ---

 **Update for Feb.
-20th, 2021**
+21st, 2021**

-Tonight is going to actually run a session, even if I get fucked up I'll do everything I can to stick it out.
-There are a few mechanics I want to introduce, the design document is being taken with me tonight where I think one or two players are then if they like it I'll be posting it on here too.
-Thanks for reading this if you do!

-...
+Last night didn't run all too well, I'm sorry.
+I meant to have something much more interactive, it was planned to have an encounter with a Sun Knight but skipped, and I was supposed to have a little bit of something for everyone.
+I should've just taken the hint and quit at 1:30 when everyone started leaving.

+Mini time is available, simply the rest of August 11th (Noon start) and all of August 12th, if you want it.
+I'm going to try and push to run another session next weekend.

+I'm not using the BurritoBeans account except for two select post-IRC communities.
+I'm pretty much scared of everything else so I won't respond to PMs or pings and everything is pretty much muted out until after work on Friday.
+I do still want to attempt to have people out on Saturday but I'm not going to post it in Discord.
+PM the alt and I'll try to organize something.

+Contact 69105L#9438 if you need me for anything as I will respond over there.

+---

+**Weekly Checklist**

+1. Make a "Characters" page with the stats and skills of each player for easier reference

+2. Rewrite and introduce MDD#8.019

+3. Add at least two more tables to Character Creation

+4. Update Nimu's Board with at least two entries per-day

+5. Update the Kipola page at least once

+6. Cover minis for as many players as would like them

+7. Run a session